AlgyJr/ios_guides/New-Project.md

 As you change build configurations, you want those changes shared with your team.
 Click the Application icon dropdown, and choose *Manage Schemes*.

 In the new window, there is one scheme bundled with your app.
 Check the *Shared* box.

+You will now have an `ProjectName.xcodeproj/xcshareddata` folder in your app.
+Add this file to git.